Miniuss/Miniuss/README.md

 # Hello world!
 Hi there!
 I am Minius, a beginner developer.
 I've begun learning coding approximately in **year 2022**, and planning to improve in this sphere as much as I can.

-I'm not a native English speaker, so excuse me for some spelling mistakes I may have written in here.

-> [!NOTE]
-> However note that I can speak, write and understand English on my own.

 In this README I will in details explain which abilities I have at current time.

 ## Programming languages I know 💻